leibupro/invoices/README.md

 * To develop this project the texlive-full package was used.
 Maybe a smaller texlive package is sufficient.

 ## Remarks
 * Be careful by using the clean target.
-It removes all the invoice PDF files.If all the invoices are rebuilt afterwards, the date of today will appear on all the rebuilt invoices.
+It removes all the invoice PDF files.
+If all the invoices are rebuilt afterwards, the date of today will appear on all the rebuilt invoices.

 ## License
 ```